Maui Whale Watch Guide – Humpback Migration

 Our whales from Alaska leave their feeding grounds in the fall and swim almost non-stop until reaching their breeding grounds in Hawaii, which can take between 6-8 weeks.
 At about 3,000 miles each way, it’s one of the longest mammal migrations, which is why it takes them so long despite their epic size.

 Marine scientists have made some interesting discoveries about Hawaii’s arriving whales.
 Namely, who arrives when.
-Nursing mothers arrive around mid to late November, generally being the first on the scene.
-The next to arrive are juveniles and newly weaned yearlings, followed by a surge of adult males, and then adult females.
+Nursing mothers arrive around mid-November, generally being the first on the scene.
+The next to arrive are juveniles and newly weaned yearlings, followed by a surge of adult males and females.
 The last to arrive are pregnant females, who feed in Alaska as long as possible before beginning their migration.

-If you’d like to observe these awe-inspiring giants in their natural habitat, you can book your tour at our Maui whale watch tour page and save 10%.
+If you’d like to observe these awe-inspiring giants in their natural habitat, you can book your tour at our Maui whale watch tour page.
 If you need our assistance, you’ll find our contact information at the bottom of the page.
 Mahalo!

 More Maui Whale Watch Guides: